Facts About Peripheral Vascular Disease

 - Gangrene infection, indicated by black skin on the legs or feet

-If you're experiencing one or more of these symptoms, please contact your doctor.
+If you're experiencing any of these symptoms, please contact your doctor.
 For a free referral to one of our board-certified physicians, visit our online physician finder or call the BayCare Customer Service Center at (727) 462-7500.

 The Mease Countryside Hospital Vascular Program

-We strive to educate our patients about the dangers of PVD and other vascular diseases.
-When you come to us, our clinical specialists explain the disease, the screening, treatments options and how you can be helped.
+Our goal is to educate our patients about the dangers of peripheral vascular disease and other vascular disorders.
+When you come to us for testing or treatment, our experienced team of clinical specialists will explain the disease, the screening process, and your treatments options.

 Screening and Diagnosis

-Cutting-edge technology and state-of-the-art equipment help us provide you with the best and most comprehensive care.
+We utilize the latest technology and state-of-the-art equipment in order to provide you with the most comprehensive care possible.
 If additional treatment is needed, we can help you find a board-certified physician.

 Services offered include: